 World’s Largest Hockey Stick

-Mounted on the outside arena wall facing the highway is the World's Largest Hockey Stick and Puck.
+Mounted on the outside arena wall facing the Trans Canada Highway is the World's Largest Hockey Stick and Puck.
 At 205 feet, the stick was declared the Largest Stick by the Guinness Book of World Records in 1986.

 The stick was constructed for Expo '86 in Vancouver BC and was located outside the Canada Pavilion.
 It was modelled after the stick of Vancouver Canucks forward Tony Tanti.

 After Expo 86, a society in Duncan was formed and raised funds to move the stick to the Cowichan Valley.
 It was transported to Vancouver Island using a barge and three flatbed trucks.
 Two years after Expo 86 ended, the World’s Largest Hockey Stick and Puck was reconstructed and dedicated on May 21, 1988,